givemeabreak432/KanjiGame/readme.txt

 kanji-stats
 -initial stats for kanji completed
--Maybe add moree stats based on quiz type taken
+-Maybe add more stats based on quiz type taken
 -only show quized-on kanji

 -other non quiz games?